safety-data/akka-persistence-redis/README.markdown

 ## (De)Serializion

-The journal component saves serialized values into the database.
+The journal and snapshot components save serialized values into the database.
-It relies on the [Akka serialization extension](http://doc.akka.io/docs/akka/2.4/scala/serialization.html).
+They rely on the [Akka serialization extension](http://doc.akka.io/docs/akka/2.4/scala/serialization.html).
 Custom serialization can be added to handle you data model elements as you wish.

 ## Using the Journal Component